ModischFabrications/CutSolver/README.md

 # CutSolver

-This is used to solve the "Cutting Stock Problem", which is NP-hard.
+This API can be used to solve the 2D "Cutting Stock Problem", which is NP-hard.
 It can be reduced to the Bin-Packing-Problem (BPP).

-This solver uses brute force (best solution) for small n and a heuristic (fast solution) für larger n.
+No efficient algorithm exists to calculate a perfect solution in an acceptable timeframe, therefore brute force (perfect solution) is used for small jobs and a heuristic (fast solution) für larger ones.

+This Solver is using ints exclusively, as there is no need for arbitrary precision yet.
+It also has no concept of units so you can use whatever you want.

 # Usage
-Make sure that you have installed Docker.
+Make sure that you have installed Docker + Docker Compose.

-1. Build this image using `docker_build.sh`
+1. Build and start this image using `docker-compose up`
-1. Start using `docker_start.sh`
 1. Send POST-Requests to `[localhost]/solve`, see `/docs` for further informations.

-This Solver is using ints exclusively, as there is no need for arbitrary precision yet.
-It also has no concept of units so you can use whatever you want.

 # Visualisation

 ![cutsolver](https://user-images.githubusercontent.com/25404728/53304884-fb9c4980-387a-11e9-9a49-330369befc44.png)
 # Roadmap
+## Support welcome
+It seems like no other free service tackles this specific problem in an easy to use format, so this is my attempt.
+Feel free to contact me or make a pull-request if you want to participate in it.

-### Declined
+## Declined
 Having workers and a queue with pending jobs was considered but seemed useless, as ideally all requests have their own thread and a (by comparison) short calculation time.
 This makes a queue useless.
-The same argumentation also holds for a result-buffer.
+The same argumentation also holds true for a result-buffer.

 # Dependencies
 *Everything should be handled by Docker*